This Special Edition Fender Guitar Is Now Surprisingly Affordable

 During that time, it was popular with surf rock guitarists, but after it went out of production, it became an onstage staple at punk, alternative and indie shows.
 During the ’80s, Fender produced a Japanese-made version of the instrument, and in ’99, due to the Jaguar’s underground popularity, the brand began producing the style again in earnest.

-Normally $600, this guitar now costs $500 and includes free shipping.
-If that’s within your budget, act fast — this sale ends in two days.
+Normally $600, this guitar now costs $550 and includes free shipping.